 Governors regularly attend school events throughout the year.

-Governors have sat on interview panels for teachers, TAs, welfare staff, sport apprentice and administrative staff.
+Governors have sat on interview panels as appropriate.
 This year we have made some very positive appointments which remains essential at this time of continued growth.

 LISTENING TO OTHERS

 We seek parents' views throughout the year and complete the Lancashire Parental questionnaire every two years in the autumn term, feeding back to parents via the Newsletter.
-More school specific questionnaires are completed more regularly.
-This year this has included Forest Schools and Safer Travel.
-Also in 2017/18, the school was inspected in January and the Staffing and Vision Committee evaluated the Parent View responses and the OFSTED feedback.
+School specific questionnaires are completed more regularly.
+This year this has included Forest Schools.

 The Governors have attended a range of training opportunities this year and we have completed and reviewed a skills audit.
 The skills audit recognises that existing Governors have a strong base of relevant expertise and experience.